cs231n/cs231n.github.io/google_cloud_tutorial.md

   <img src='/assets/cloud-for-free.png'>
 </div>

-Click the appropriate “yes” or “no” button for the first option, and check “yes” for the latter two options after you have read the required agreements.
-Press the blue “Agree and continue” button to continue to the next page to enter the requested information (your name, billing address and credit card information).
-Once you have entered the required information, press the blue “Start my free trial” button.
+Click the appropriate **yes** or **no** button for the first option, and check **yes** for the latter two options after you have read the required agreements.
+Press the blue **Agree and continue** button to continue to the next page to enter the requested information (your name, billing address and credit card information).
+Once you have entered the required information, press the blue **Start my free trial** button.
 You will be greeted by a page like this:

 <div class='fig figcenter fighighlight'>
   <img src='/assets/cloud-dashboard-screen.png'>
 </div>

-To change the name of your project, click on “Manage project settings” on the “Project info” button and save your changes.
+To change the name of your project, click on **Manage project settings** on the **Project info** button and save your changes.
-You will launch virtual instances for assignments using our disk image containing each assignment’s starter code and pre-configured with the environments necessary for each assignment.

 <div class='fig figcenter fighighlight'>
   <img src='/assets/cloud-instance-dashboard-screen.png'>
 </div>

+## Launch a Virtual Instance ##
-To launch a virtual instance, go to the “Compute Engine” menu on the left column of your dashboard and click on VM instances.
-Then click on the blue "CREATE" button on the next page.
+To launch a virtual instance, go to the **Compute Engine** menu on the left column of your dashboard and click on VM instances.
+Then click on the blue **CREATE** button on the next page.
 This will take you to a page that looks like the screenshot below.

 <div class='fig figcenter fighighlight'>
   <img src='/assets/cloud-create-instance-screen.png'>
 </div>

 Make sure that the Zone is set to be us-west1-b (for assignments where you need to use GPU instances).
-Under “Machine type” pick the “8 vCPUs” option.
-Click on the “customize” button under “Machine type” and make sure that the number of cores is set to 8 and the number of GPUs is set to 0 (we will not be using GPUs in assignment 1).
-Click on the “Change” button under “Boot disk”, choose "OS images", check "Ubuntu 16.04 LTS" and click on the blue "select" button.
-Check "Allow HTTP traffic" and "Allow HTTPS traffic".
-Click on "disk" and then "Disks" and uncheck "Delete boot disk when instance is deleted".
-Click on the blue “Create” button at the bottom of the page.
+Under **Machine type** pick the **8 vCPUs** option.
+Click on the “customize” button under **Machine type** and make sure that the number of cores is set to 8 and the number of GPUs is set to 0 (we will not be using GPUs in assignment 1).
+Click on the **Change** button under **Boot disk**, choose **OS images**, check **Ubuntu 16.04 LTS** and click on the blue **select** button.
+Check **Allow HTTP traffic** and **Allow HTTPS traffic**.
+Click on **disk** and then **Disks** and uncheck **Delete boot disk when instance is deleted**.
+Click on the blue **Create** button at the bottom of the page.
 You should have now successfully created a Google Compute Instance, it might take a few minutes to start running.
 Your screen should look something like the one below.
 When you want to stop running the instance, click on the blue stop button above.

 <div class='fig figcenter fighighlight'>
   <img src='/assets/cloud-instance-started.png'>